Manuals

 blog-osc-automation-block-01

-ToscA is a tool from IRCAM and freely available.
+ToscA is a tool from IRCAM and available for free.
 It works as a VST, AU, RTAS plugin and can therefore be used with DAWs like Apple Logic, ProTools or Reaper.
 It enables the automation feature of the DAW to be used with external gear and apps.
 It transforms the internal automation data to basic OSC messages and lets you specify the OSC listening port and target port and IP address.
 It allows up to 32 parameters to be exchanged via OSC for alle audio channels.

 Step 1 | Download and install ToscA